 “Alright, here they come!
 Charge!
 Barked the sergeant

-At this moment 112029-78’s brain function were overridden by the nanomachines welded to its nervous system, and its legs began to move and he found himself running into the artificial no man's land, but this time the gun did not fire.
+At this moment 112029-78’s brain function was overridden by the nanomachines welded to its nervous system, and its legs began to move and he found himself running into the artificial no man's land, but this time the gun did not fire.

 “The guns jammed!” yelled one of the trainees.